Smurph123452zq/Smurph123452zq/01_Worldbuilding/Geography/Garden of Bones Shrine.md

 ## Current State
 - Faint moonlight lingers in corners untouched by molten growth, offering solace to those who oppose corruption.
 - The bone growths echo with whispers — some benevolent, others tainted by fiery influence.
+- **Forgotten Site:** Generations of cave-ins and secrecy erased the shrine from [[Magda]]'s collective memory.
+Few surface dwellers suspect it exists at all.

 ## Related Notes
 - [[Nerrath]]